-We have previously blogged on the thorny (or perhaps thistly?) issue of whether a belief in Scottish Independence could be considered a philosophical belief benefitting from protection under the Equality Act 2010.
-In a headline grabbing preliminary finding the Glasgow Employment Tribunal has now confirmed that it can be.
+We have previously blogged on the thorny (or perhaps thistly?) issue of whether a belief in Scottish independence could be considered a philosophical belief benefiting from protection under the Equality Act 2010.
+In a headline grabbing finding the Glasgow Employment Tribunal has now confirmed that it can be.

 What does the law say?

 Under the Equality Act 2010 it is unlawful to discriminate in the workplace because of religion, religious belief, philosophical belief or lack of religion or belief.
 The Employment Appeal Tribunal has previously given guidance on the criteria for a belief to be protected:

 - The belief must be genuinely held.
 Evidence that the belief is held may be required.

 - It must be a belief, not an opinion or viewpoint based on the present state of information available.
 It may however be based on science e.g. Darwinism.

 - It must be a belief as to a weighty and substantial aspect of human life and behaviour.